|

 Carry handle houses second antenna. |

-When folded out, the handle can also act as a stand.
-On a flat surface the radio sits at the perfect angle for programming - a nice little convenience.
+When extended, the handle can act as a stand.
+On a flat surface the radio sits at the perfect angle for programming.

-Rather annoyingly, when retracted the handle rests over the grip.
-This means that it must be extended in order to hold the tx comfortably.
+Rather annoyingly, the handle rests over the grip when retracted.
+This means you have to extend the handle in order to hold the tx comfortably.

 |